 This is the updated and improved version of Google Hangouts and has been integrated into the G Suite Office Productivity service.
 A paid platform, Google Meet gives users an assigned dial number so virtual meetings stay private, clearer access lines, and wider compatibility.

-Completely free collaboration and calls platform, FreeConferenceCall give you the ability to share desktops, draw and message other users.
+Completely free collaboration and calls platform, FreeConferenceCall give you the ability to share desktops, draw and message with up to 1000 users!
 It is simple and clean-cut, making for a straightforward experience.

 12. Amazon Chime